Brian Viglione

 Brian Viglione (born May 16, 1979, in Greenville, New Hampshire) is an American drummer best known for his work with The Dresden Dolls and Violent Femmes.
-For a short time, he was also a member of New York City's cabaret punk orchestra The World/Inferno Friendship Society.
+For a short time, he was also a member of New York City's cabaret punk orchestra World/Inferno Friendship Society.

 Known for his energetic and expressive drumming style, Viglione has often aligned himself with groups who incorporate eclectic musical styles and theatrical elements.
 A multi-instrumentalist, he plays guitar, bass, percussion, and sings in several of his collaborations, and has produced records.

 Viglione relocated from New York to Los Angeles in 2019.

 Career

 Brian Viglione was introduced to the drums by his father on Christmas Day at age five with his interest quickly deepening at age nine when rock music became a primary focus and passion.
 A pivotal moment occurred in 1990 when his father brought him to see The Elvin Jones Jazz Machine and he witnessed his first up-close exposure to the drummer who would become his principal inspiration on the instrument.
 At 16 years old, he began playing gigs in clubs with bands around New England before moving from New Hampshire to Boston in 1999.
 There, he played with several Boston punk bands on both drums and bass guitar.